jintaoyugithub/obsidian_vaults/inbox/note-nanite-presentation_2025-01-14.md

     - hard to determine if the hole need to be filled or not
     - work with UVs?

+## Mesh data streaming

+To make sure there is no crack in the mesh, full cut of DAG is needed.

 ## Unfamiliar terminology